 The Lao People’s Democratic Republic is a priority country of German development cooperation.
-Our cooperation there focuses on two key areas: sustainable economic development (vocational training, microfinance, promotion of the private sector, integration into ASEAN) and rural development (land rights and land management, protection and management of natural resources, climate protection and rural road construction).
+Our cooperation there focuses on two key areas: sustainable economic development (vocational training, microfinance, promotion of the private sector, integration in ASEAN) and rural development (land rights and land management, the protection and management of natural resources, climate protection and rural road construction).
 2017 saw the start of a good governance programme, in cooperation with the European Union and other European partners, to promote parliament, the judicial sector and civil society in Laos.
-Since bilateral cooperation began in 1964, Germany has provided Laos with a total of more than 450 million euros in development cooperation.
+Since bilateral cooperation began in 1964, Germany has provided Laos with a total of more than 485 million euros in development cooperation.

-At the intergovernmental negotiations on development cooperation held in Berlin on 3 and 4 September 2018, Germany pledged a total of 50 million euros for the next two-year programme up to 2020, including a special programme amounting to ten million euros for the reconstruction and rehabilitation of infrastructure destroyed as a result of the dam collapse in Attapeu province in July 2018.
+At the intergovernmental negotiations on development cooperation held in Berlin on 3 and 4 September 2018, Germany pledged a total of 50 million euros for the next two-year programme up to 2019, including a special programme amounting to ten million euros for the reconstruction and rehabilitation of infrastructure destroyed as a result of the dam collapse in Attapeu province on 23 July 2018.
 In addition, the German Government supports the Mekong River Commission (MRC), a regional organisation comprising Laos, Thailand, Viet Nam and Cambodia, whose headquarters is in Vientiane.
-Germany is also promoting the country’s development, and in particular poverty reduction, via German and international non-governmental organisations (including the German Red Cross, DVV International, Sparkassenstiftung, the German Cooperative and Raiffeisen Confederation (DGRV), Bremen Overseas Research and Development Association (BORDA) and the German Lao Association for Development), as well as through microprojects financed by the German Embassy.
+Germany is also promoting the country’s development, and in particular poverty reduction, via German and international non-governmental organisations (including the German Red Cross, DVV International, Sparkassenstiftung, the German Cooperative and Raiffeisen Confederation (DGRV), Bremen Overseas Research and Development Association (BORDA) and the German-Lao Association for Development), as well as through microprojects financed by the German Embassy.

 Owing to the country’s small population and relatively low purchasing power, Germany’s economic relations with Laos have not yet developed to any great degree.
 In 2017, bilateral trade was worth 109 million euros.
 (German imports from Laos totalling 79 million euros and German exports to Laos 30 million euros), making Germany Laos’ principal European trading partner alongside France.

-The investment protection and promotion agreement of 9 August 1996 (published in the Federal Law Gazette 1998 II, p.
+The Investment Protection and Promotion Agreement of 9 August 1996 (published in the Federal Law Gazette 1998 II, p.
 1466) has been in force since 24 March 1999.

 Germany awards long- and short-term scholarships to Lao students studying at German universities.
 There are a total of some 600 German Academic Exchange Service (DAAD) alumni in Laos.
 More than 2000 Laos received their academic education or completed an apprenticeship in the German Democratic Republic.
 Many of them are continuing to practise and promote German language and culture in German-Lao societies.

-The NUoL’s Faculty of Forestry is a partner in a multilateral university cooperation project aimed at developing an English-language Master’s programme in International Tropical Forestry at the Vietnam National University of Forestry in Xuan Mai.
+The NUOL’s Faculty of Forestry is a partner in a multilateral university cooperation project aimed at developing an English-language Master’s programme in International Tropical Forestry at the Vietnam National University of Forestry in Xuan Mai.
 The German partners are the University of Göttingen and the Technische Universität Dresden.
 Priority admission is given to students from Laos, Cambodia, Myanmar and Viet Nam.

 This text is intended as a source of basic information.
 It is updated regularly.
-No liability can be accepted for the accuracy or completeness of its Contents.
+No liability can be accepted for the accuracy or completeness of its contents.